 Drawing of 'The Little White School

-first public school, a little white frame building, was erected
+The first public school, a little white frame

-after 1834 on North Main Street, where the McKinley Memorial now
+building, was erected after 1834 on North Main Street, on the

-stands.
-In this one room school house, the teacher was expected
+this one room school house, the teacher was expected to teach

 One room school houses were also located on Chestnut